-Begin by adding people you are particularly close with or who you know for certain would appreciate the content in your magazine.
+Begin by adding people who you are particularly close with, or who you know for certain would appreciate the content in your magazine.
 Make sure to follow up with these recipients after your first mailing to find out what they thought.

 Another approach is to leave promotional copies wherever you usually congregate.
-You can update your letter to ask people to contact you if they'd like to start receiving the magazine.
-If you see someone reading it, don't be shy about starting a conversation!
-Doing so could be the beginning of a lasting relationship with a new client.
+You can update your letter, asking people to contact you if they'd like to start receiving the magazine.
+If you see someone reading the magazine, don't be shy about starting a conversation!
+That conversation could be the beginning of a lasting relationship with a new client.

-Use your magazine and your free landing page to attract new prospects
+Use your magazine and Social Media Shares to attract new prospects.